LSX-UniWue/bibsonomy-zotero-sync/README.md

 - [x] Update item in BibSonomy if it is updated in Zotero, including PDF attachments
 - [x] Automatically sync items when they are added or updated
 - [x] Delete item in BibSonomy if it is deleted in Zotero
+- [x] Clean up tags and other fields to be BibSonomy compatible

 ## TODOs